woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 Great job.

-When you've done converting the above elements into components you can move on to the extension [Activity 6](./activity-6.md)
+That was a lot to get through but I think you'll agree, our cat cards are looking smashing.

+Don't forget to take a break 🌯

+Then let's push this to the next level!
+[Activity 6](./activity-6.md)